FreimanVS/restaurants-project/README.md

 {
 	"name": "McDonalds"
 }
-Only for admins.

-To change existed restaurant or to add a menu to a restaurant you must use '/api/v1/restaurants/{id}' PUT where {id} is the id of the restaurant you want to change or add menu and send a json like this {
+To change existed restaurant or to add a menu into a restaurant you must use '/api/v1/restaurants/{id}' PUT where {id} is the id of the restaurant you want to change or add menu into it and send a json like this {
 	"name": "BurgerKing",
 	"menu": [